ArthurKa/temp-object/README.md

 Helps you to automatically clean **unused** (only) values from JavaScript object in amount of time.

 ## Installation
-`temp-object` is available via npm:
+`temp-object` is available via NPM:
 ```bash
 $ npm i temp-object@1.1.1
 ```